Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group

-Building on the chat-based approach by Nguyen et al. ~\cite{Nguyen2017AChatBased}, Delic et al. ~\cite{Delic2023Charm} more recently proposed the CHARM framework mentioned above.
-This framework shares the idea of enabling group discussions in a decision-making setting through chat functionality.
-However, it also introduces an automated chatbot to support the process in a mediating role.
-In the initial version of the envisaged system, group members can chat and make suggestions freely, e.g. of places of interest to visit in a tourism use case.
+Building on the chat-based approach by Nguyen et al. ~\cite{Nguyen2017AChatBased}, Delic et al. ~\cite{Delic2023Charm} more recently proposed the CHARM framework.
+CHARM follows the idea of enabling group discussions in a decision-making setting by incorporating a chat functionality.
+However, it also introduces an automated chatbot to support the process as a mediator role.
+In the initial version of the envisioned system, group members can chat and make suggestions freely, e.g. of places of interest to visit in a tourism use case.
 Other group members can then react to these suggestions by, for example, liking them.
-The chatbot can then be involved by issuing specific chat commands.
+The chatbot can be involved by issuing specific chat commands.
 The chatbot's functions include registering a suggestion, asking for a summary of group member preferences and making a recommendation.
-From an implementation perspective, the idea is that the chatbot would be deployed on an existing chat platform, such as WhatsApp or Telegram.
+From the implementation perspective, the chatbot is meant to be deployed in an existing chat platform, such as WhatsApp or Telegram.
 However, the CHARM framework has not yet been systematically evaluated.
-As mentioned earlier, we believe that providing decision support through a chatbot in an existing, 'natural' communication environment is a promising direction for future group recommender systems.
-There are also many opportunities arising in this context through recent Generative AI techniques.